olliejames-xtz/beacon-nextjs/README.md

-An example of using Beacon wallet with NextJS (its not working at the moment)
+An example of using Beacon wallet with NextJS app router (its not working at the moment)